 14. Strong-Minded People Are Honest with Themselves

-Whenever you feel like suppressing a feeling as an unnecessary distraction, inquire into a source of this feeling.
-Only when you really know your weaknesses, you can bet on your strengths.
-Only when you understand your fears, you will know how to be brave.
+Whenever you feel like suppressing a feeling as an unnecessary distraction, inquire into the source of this feeling.
+Only when you know your weaknesses can you bet on your strengths.
+Only when you understand your fears will you know how to be brave.

-Aside from small daily practices you can do whenever you wish, there are plenty of resources available to facilitate a strong-minded approach to decision-making.
+Aside from small daily practices, here are plenty of resources available to facilitate a strong mind for decision-making.

 Featured photo credit: Adrien King via unsplash.com

 |||^||National Library of Medicine: Escaping the Impulse To Immediate Gratification: The Prospect Concept Promotes A Future-Oriented Mindset, Prompting An Inclination Towards Delayed Gratification|

 |||^||National Library of Medicine: The Power of Saying No|